Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Arithmetic -modules for algebraic stacks

-\begin{lem} Let $f\colon\st{X}\rightarrow\mr{Spec}(k)_{\base}$ be the structural morphism of a c-admissible stack of dimension $d$.
-Then for $\ms{M}\in\mr{Con}(\st{X})$, the cohomology $\H^if_!(\ms{M})=0$ for $i>2d$. \end{lem} \begin{proof} We may use the induction on the dimension of $\ms{M}$.
-By standard {\it d\'{e}vissage} using the induction hypothesis, we may shrink $\st{X}$ by its open sense substack.
-Shrinking $\st{X}$ and taking a finite flat morphism from a realizable scheme, we may assume that $X$ is a realizable scheme.
+\begin{lem} Let $f\colon\st{X}\rightarrow\mr{Spec}(k)$ be the structural morphism of a c-admissible stack of dimension $d$.
+Then for $\ms{M}\in\mr{Con}(\st{X})$, we have $\H^if_!(\ms{M})=0$ for $i>2d$. \end{lem} \begin{proof} We may use the induction on the dimension of $\ms{M}$.
+By standard {\it d\'{e}vissage} using the induction hypothesis, we may shrink $\st{X}$ by its open dense substack.
+By shrinking $\st{X}$ and taking a finite flat morphism from a realizable scheme, we may assume that $X$ is a realizable scheme.
 Then the proposition is reduced to Lemma \ref{cohdimlem}. \end{proof}